denzgrant/React-Google-Books/README.md

  <h1>React-Google-Books</h1>
 <img src="https://img.shields.io/github/last-commit/denzgrant/React-Google-Books">

-<p>MERN stack application where the use can use an API search to save Google Books to a database.
+<p>MERN stack application where the user can use an API search to save Google Books to a database.
 The selected books are saved within MongoDB Atlas and Mongoose.js is used as an ODM.
  <br>
  <strong>Demo: https://react-google-books-drg.herokuapp.com/</strong>
 </p>